dangoldin/blog.dangoldin.com/_posts/2008-10-01-some-thoughts-on-innovation.markdown

 ---
 layout: post
 title: "Some thoughts on innovation"
-wordpress_id: 72
-date: 2008-10-01 16:13:23.000000000 -04:00
+description: "I share some thoughts I have on innovation"
+keywords: "innovation, technology"
+category:
+tags: []
 ---
-<p>I stumbled unto an <a href="http://blog.modernmechanix.com/2008/03/24/what-will-life-be-like-in-the-year-2008/">article</a> written in 1968 that tries to predict what the world of 2008 will be like.
+<p>I stumbled unto an <a href="http://blog.modernmechanix.com/2008/03/24/what-will-life-be-like-in-the-year-2008/" target="_blank">article</a> written in 1968 that tries to predict what the world of 2008 will be like.
 Usually, these types of predictions are completely off and tend to predict a future far more advanced than what it actually becomes.<div class="zemanta-img zemanta-action-dragged">
 <a href="http://commons.wikipedia.org/wiki/Image:Benz-velo.jpg"><img title="1895 Benz Velo.
 Along with its contemporary Duryea Motor Wagon, considered the earliest standardized cars.
 The decade marking further developments in the history of the automobile." src="http://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Benz-velo.jpg/202px-Benz-velo.jpg" alt="1895 Benz Velo.
 Along with its contemporary Duryea Motor Wagon, considered the earliest standardized cars.
 The decade marking further developments in the history of the automobile." width="202" height="162" /></a>
 </div></p>